AhmedSalman1/Natours/readme.md

 -   **Authentication and Authorization** 🚀
     -   Sign up, Log in, Logout, Update, and reset password.
+    -   Google OAuth (new) for seamless single sign-on, enabling users to log in with their Google accounts.
 -   **User Profile** 🧑‍💼
     -   Update username, photo, email, password, and other information.
     -   Users categorized as regular, admin, lead guide, or guide.